 HBXL Professional Services provide an Estimating Service, Plans Service, Health & Safety Service, Building Contracts and other additional services.

 The company is ran by the board consisting of: founder and managing director Adrian Wild, Sales & Marketing Director Joanna Mulgrew, Software Development Director Steven Mulgrew & Technical Director James Pizzey.
-The board is supported by managers within each of the companies to operate the company effectively and efficiently.
+Furthermore, the board is supported by managers within each of the companies to operate the company effectively and efficiently.

 HBXL Building Software operates mainly on a national basis in the UK but does have users across the globe.